kokevin678/note-taker/README.md

 ## Installation Guide

-First navigate to your terminal and clone the repository.
+First navigate to your terminal and clone the repository(https://github.com/kokevin678/note-taker.git).
 Then install the express dependency.
 Run server.js in terminal using node.
 Use browser to run localhost:3000.

+## Demo
+(assets/gif/note_taker.gif)

 ## Deployed Link